 3. Search: It shows us information about the content captured by the camera, which can be any object or element available in the world.

 4. Homework: It helps us to carry out the duties or exercises related to our studies or work through the information we capture with the device's camera.

 5. Shopping: It offers us sites where we can purchase the products that we capture with the device's camera.

 6. Sites: It shows us information about sites or buildings that we capture with the camera of our device.

-7. Food: It shows us information about the food or menu that we capture with the camera with our device.
+7. Meal: It shows us information about the food or menu that we capture with the camera with our device.